+ How do I place an order?

 Pushing involves rating your film at a higher ISO than is marked on the box.
 An example would be shooting Kodak Portra 400 and metering at 800, then asking the lab to push 1 stop (or “Push +1”).
 Underexposing can be risky, but the Frontier scanner is well known for being better with underexposed negatives than the Noritsu.
 We don’t always recommend pushing if you’re new to film.

 Pushing should be indicated on each roll of film to make it as clear as possible for the lab when it comes time for processing (i.e. “Push +1,” “Push +2,” etc.).
 The film is then “pushed” accordingly — which means it is left in the chemical developer for longer than normal (or at a higher temperature).

 Some folks choose to rate their film closer to box speed, and still opt to push in development.
 This will often times serves to increase contrast a great deal, while leaving your color saturation mostly in tact.

 If you’re pushing your film and are not happy with the results, we can try our best to point you in the right direction!
 Keep experimenting, and if you don’t already have one — invest in a good light meter.
 Film is a physical medium, so we can’t always fix a negative that’s lacking density.
 That’s where a light meter comes in handy!

 Unfortunately, not yet!
 We hope to offer this service in the future.
 We can cross-process E-6 in C-41 chemistry.
 We can also scan transparencies, mounted or unmounted, that are already developed.

-Drop us a line via email at email@example.com if you’d like to know more about bulk pricing.
+Yes, we can often accomodate bulk pricing on orders over 30 rolls.
+Drop us a line via email at firstname.lastname@example.org if you’d like to know more.